abdularif0705/Password-Cracker/README.md

 $check = hash('md5', 1234); // Incorrect - hashing an integer
 ```
 It also prints out the first 15 attempts to reverse-hash including both the MD5 value and PIN that it was testing.It also prints out the elapsed time for your computation.
 This code works for all hash_pins.

-Given this data,I had to find all pins except one.
+Given this data, I had to find all pins except one.
 | email	           | pin | hash_pin                      |
 |------------------|-----|-------------------------------|
 |csev@umich.edu	   |???? |0bd65e799153554726820ca639514029|